 Students under Grade 7 are not allowed to use their electronic devices or toys during class time, snack, lunch, or recess unless prescribed by a medical professional.
 Students in Grades 7-12 are permitted to use electronic devices only during class breaks (snack, lunch, recess) provided the use is appropriate.
 SteppingStone is not liable for the exchange of contact information via devices or for lost, stolen, damaged, or destroyed devices and toys.
 SteppingStone reserves the right to confiscate devices or toys that have become distracting or inappropriate and return them at the end of the day.
 If devices or toys are confiscated, we request the item(s) not return to class.

-For all enrolled, if you would like to reach your student during class hours, please call our main line at 651-225-9265.
+For all enrolled, if you would like to reach your student during class hours, please call our main line (provided in your class email).
 Students wishing to speak with their caregiver during class hours will be instructed to call from our office phone.

 SteppingStone will never share your information with outside parties.
 Our website & database are securely encrypted and credit card information is not kept on file.

 SteppingStone Theatre regularly photographs and records its programs and participants to document its programs for its funders and to promote programs in the community.
 When such photographs or videos are used in brochures, advertisements, or other promotions, children are not identified by name.
 When completing paperwork for class, you have the ability to opt-out of this policy.